merouaneamqor/merouaneamqor/README.md

 **Location:** Casablanca, Morocco

 ## Professional Summary
-Experienced Software Engineer with a strong focus on Ruby on Rails and a demonstrated history in the tech industry.
+Experienced Software Engineer with a strong focus on Software development and a demonstrated history in the tech industry.
 Skilled in a variety of platforms, languages, and embedded systems, with a particular proficiency in back-end development.
 Strong leadership skills, experienced in leading teams towards achieving common goals, and adept at designing solutions based on market requirements and technology stacks.

 ## Skills
-- Proficient in Ruby on Rails development
+- Proficient in Software development
 - Expertise in Agile methodologies
 - Experienced team leader
 - Skilled in back-end deployment and rapid prototyping